Section 3 - Working Conditions

-5. If the venue standards and conditions as outlined in the Agreement are not met and if the possibility exists of damage to his/her physical health and well-being, the Dance Artist has the right to refuse to work and will still receive payment in full.
+5. If the venue standards and conditions as outlined in the Agreement are not met and if the possibility exists of damage to their physical health and well-being, the Dance Artist has the right to refuse to work and will still receive payment in full.

-6. CADA-ON incorporates the Safety Guidelines for the Live Performance Industry in Ontario into the Agreement.
+6. CADA/East incorporates the Safety Guidelines for the Live Performance Industry in Ontario into the Agreement.
 In addition, the Producer/Presenter agrees to provide the Dance Artist with a safe and sanitary working environment.
 The Producer/Presenter further agrees that the venue is subject to the health and safety standards established by the region is which it is located.

 1. A rehearsal day will not exceed 8 consecutive hours including breaks, warm-up time and costume fittings.